breuleux/quaint-javascript/README.md

 you set on that object will be available as top level variables in scripts.

+### `transform`

+A function to use to preprocess the code before evaluating it.
+This could be a compiler, for example.

 ### `vm`

 The module to use for the virtualization (defaults to the standard `vm` module, so you usally won't have to set it).

-Still, this can be handy if you want to preprocess the code before evaluating it.
 The module must implement these two methods:

 * **vm.createContext(sandbox)**: "contextify" the object, i.e. make it
   into a proper environment for the evaluator.
 If you implement your